 Juice and Smoothie Mistakes You Might Be Making

-So you’ve made the decision about which blender or juicer you want, congratulations!
+So, you’ve made the decision about which blender or juicer you want, congratulations!
 And now you’re making yourself a juice or a smoothie once, or even twice a day?
 You’re a star!
 While you are being healthier by adding those nutrients into your diet, there are common mistakes that the average juicer/smoothie-drinker makes.
-Be smarter than average and avoid these blunders.
+Be smarter than average and avoid these common juicing and smoothie mistakes.

 Less is More